Here are my recommendations for a good-quality Te Araroa Gear list. The Te Araroa is known for being hard on gear, with lots of rain and mud.

 Footwear for Te Araroa

-I wore 3 different pairs of trail running shoes on my hike to see which one I like best.
+I wore 3 different pairs of trail running shoes on my hike to see which one I liked best.

 But will Trail Running Shoes make your feet happier?

-Maybe lightweight hiking boots such as the Merrel Moab GTX Boots for the North Island and Ultralight Trail runners such as Altra Lone Peak Trail Runners for the South Island.
+Maybe lightweight hiking boots for the North Island and Ultralight Trail runners for the South Island.

 Here are my 3 recommendations for the best shoes and boots for the Te Araroa hikers with wide feet.